What Makes Pre-trained Language Models Better Zero-shot Learners?

-Originally, perplexity is one of the most common metrics for evaluating language models, which is defined as the exponential average negative log-likelihood of a sequence:
+As discussed in Section \ref{sec:assumption}, a heuristic approach can be employed to select the most effective templates in zero-shot text classification.
+One way to do this is to utilise language discrepancy to ``forecast'' the performance of different prompt templates.
+Specifically, the prompt template that results in the lowest language discrepancy when prefixed to a given input text can be considered the most effective.
+However, how can the language discrepancy between downstream text and pre-training corpora be measured?
+In this study, we propose using perplexity~\cite{brown-etal-1992-estimate} as an approximation of language discrepancy.

-where $x = [x_{1}, x_{2}, ..., x_{t}]$ is a tokenised text sequence; $\log p_{\theta}\left(x_{i} \mid x<i\right)$ is the log-likelihood of the $i^{th}$ token conditioned on the preceding tokens $x<i$ computed by a language model.
-Intuitively, given a certain language model, if the perplexity of a corpus of sentences is smaller means the model is easier to model this corpus.
-Usually, a language model with lowest perplexity is chosen since it can be considered as a faithful proxy to model the distribution of pre-training corpus.\looseness=-1
+Perplexity is one of the most common metrics for evaluating language models, and is defined as the exponential average negative log-likelihood of a sequence:

-Similarly, we can use perplexity to ``forecast'' the performance of different prompting settings in advance.
-Previous work \cite{liu2021pre,lester-etal-2021-power,gao-etal-2021-making} relies on development set to post-hoc choose the best performing prompting settings.
-According to our theoretical framework, we can select the prompting setting that minimises the perplexity as candidates, which entirely gets rid of the development set.
-More details are presented in experiments.
+where $x = [x_{1}, x_{2}, ..., x_{t}]$ is a tokenised text sequence; and $\log p_{\theta}\left(x_{i} \mid x<i\right)$ is the log-likelihood of the $i^{th}$ token conditioned on the preceding tokens $x<i$ computed by a language model.
+Intuitively, given a certain language model, lower perplexity for a corpus of sentences indicates a model is familiar with that corpus.
+Basically, the language model with the lowest perplexity is chosen as the most reliable proxy for modelling the distribution of the pre-training corpus.